Culler-Shalen seminorms of fillings of the Whitehead link exterior

 On the other hand, when $\rho$ is irreducible (and hence $a\neq 1$), the matrix obtained is far more complicated.
 After dividing the entries by a common nonzero factor of $s^{-8}(s^{2}-1)(a-1)$ and reducing all coefficient polynomials in $\C[a^{\pm 1},s^{\pm 1}]$ modulo $r_{1}^{+}$, one finds that the upper left entry yields the equation

 where the vector $v$ is given by

 and $v^{T}$ denotes the transposed vector.
 Denote the first coefficient of $v$ (corresponding to $x_{1}$) by $\psi_{1}$.
-One way to see that $v$ is linearly independent from the row vectors in the matrix $\cB$ in \eqref{eq:coboundaries-in-matrix-form} is to verify that $\psi_{1}$ does not vanish at a representation $\rho\in\RVD^{+}(\Wpq)$: Calculating\footnote{With the help of Maple} a reduced Groebner basis with respect to the pure lexicographic order $a>s$ for the ideal generated by $\psi_{1}$ and $r_{1}^{+}$, we find that its first generator is a power of $s$, implying that the only common zeros with $r_{1}^{+}$ lie in the subspace defined by $s=0$, a contradiction to our assumptions.
+One way to see that $v$ is linearly independent from the row vectors in the matrix $\cB$ in \eqref{eq:coboundaries-in-matrix-form} is to verify that $\psi_{1}$ does not vanish at a representation $\rho\in\RVD^{+}(\Wpq)$: Using the computer algebra system Maple\texttrademark\ (\cite{maple}) to calculate a reduced Groebner basis with respect to the pure lexicographic order $a>s$ for the ideal generated by $\psi_{1}$ and $r_{1}^{+}$, we find that its first generator is a power of $s$, implying that the only common zeros with $r_{1}^{+}$ lie in the subspace defined by $s=0$, a contradiction to our assumptions.

 We remark that the other entries of $u(w_{1})-u(w_{2})$ yield equations which can be shown to be consequences of the coboundary conditions and equation \eqref{eq:cocycle-relation-r1-irred}.